-The Headteacher and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
-The named online safety co-ordinator in this school is Laura Rodgers.
+The headteacher and governors have ultimate responsibility to ensure that appropriate online safety policy and practice is embedded and monitored.
+The named online safety lead in this school is Mr Coert van Straaten (Headteacher)

 All breaches of this policy must be reported to the Headteacher.